What’s New With Connected TV & MVPDs?

 While there is still a significant amount of inventory in the paid TV space, the slow diminishment of available inventory has TV ad buyers paying more for the same type and volume of inventory they’ve paid for in the past.
 Simultaneously, forecasts are showing that 10’s of millions of traditional TV consumers are expecting to cut the cord in the next few years.
 This means that the volume of traditional, linear TV inventory will continue to decline.

 With the continued decline in traditional TV inventory, the time to start testing and learning in the CTV space is now.
-CTV is a great fit for advertisers for whom massive reach and branding goals are essential.
+CTV advertising is a great fit for advertisers for whom massive reach and branding goals are essential.
 It also has additional benefits paralleling the traditional TV space, like mostly non-skippable ads, 100% viewability, and viewer dedication to a single piece of content.
-Advertisers also have the flexibility to enhance targeting through buying based on audience as opposed to building their buy strategy against programming or content type.
+Advertisers also have the flexibility to enhance targeting through buying based on the audience, as opposed to building their buy strategy against programming or content type.

 Is digital video still an effective advertising channel?
 How so?

-Digital video enables an advertiser to leverage sight, sound, and motion without constraining their buy to the confines of the TV screen format.
+Digital video advertising enables an advertiser to leverage sight, sound, and motion without constraining their buy to the confines of the TV screen format.
 Research suggests that this inventory type will continue to steeply increase. eMarketer and IAB reports indicate that more than half of digital video ad spend will be driven by video ads featuring original content.

 With a volume of inventory and ad-supported spaces that far outnumber CTV, digital video can enable much more granular targeting.
-Digital video also implies a ‘hands-on-keyboard’ element for the user experience.
+Digital video advertising also implies a ‘hands-on-keyboard’ element for the user experience.
 This allows the consumer to more immediately engage with the brand on a deeper level than they otherwise would be able to in a TV-viewing environment.

 How should a media professional plan for all the screens a consumer may use for video viewing?

 A media planner should start by evaluating the consumption habits of the audience they are seeking to reach.
 For instance, if an advertiser has brand awareness goals to reach a demographic that primarily consumes traditional paid TV, it might make less sense to heavily shift dollars into alternative digital video strategies.
-Conversely, if the target audience is heavily made up of cord cutters and video consumers, there will be many digital video tactics worth considering.
+Conversely, if the target audience is heavily made up of cord-cutters and video consumers, there will be many digital video tactics worth considering.

 After taking screen-based habits into consideration, the buyer can delve deeper into the combination of ad formats that will resonate best with that audience.
-Popular programmatic formats include full episode players, in-stream, out-stream and in-banner.
+Popular programmatic formats include full episode players, in-stream, out-stream, and in-banner.
 If the target audience skews younger and consumes a lot of social content, the planner may want to consider preparing vertical video assets as well.
 From there, more targeted video strategies and tactics can be determined based on the goals and objectives of the campaign.